-In this episode, Dawn Lundy Martin, Morgan Parker, and Danez Smith discuss the intersection of race and language, and what it means to render black bodies in literature.
+This episode features a panel discussion from the 2017 Portland Book Festival wherein Dawn Lundy Martin, Morgan Parker, and Danez Smith discuss the intersection of race and language, and what it means to render black bodies in literature.
 Together, these poets explore what it means to be a black artist in America today, and what it means to represent this experience in their work.
-This panel is moderated by local writer and performer Béalleka.
+This panel is moderated by Portland writer and performer Béalleka.

 Dawn Lundy Martin is a poet and activist whose poetry collections include Discipline (2011), winner of the Nightboat Books Prize, and A Gathering of Matter/A Matter of Gathering (2007), which was selected for the Cave Canem Poetry Prize and was a finalist for the Lambda Literary Award.
 She is also the author of Life in a Box is a Pretty Life (2015) and Good Stock, Strange Blood (2017).
 With Vivien Labaton, Martin coedited The Fire This Time: Young Activists and the New Feminism (2004).
 She also cofounded both the Third Wave Foundation and the Black Took Collective.
 She has received the Academy of American Arts and Science’s May Sarton Prize for Poetry and has taught at the University of Pittsburgh, The New School, and Bard College.